snowtimber/observability-synthetic-canaries/README.md

 4. If deployment fails, check the CloudFormation events in the AWS Console for error messages
 5. If you encounter a \"permission denied\" error when running the scripts, ensure you've set the execute permissions using `chmod +x script_name.sh`
 6. If the generated CloudFormation template is empty or incomplete, make sure your SAM template (`template.yaml`) is valid and contains all necessary resources
-7. If you encounter an error about missing IAM capabilities, make sure you've checked the acknowledgment box in the AWS Console, or if using the SAM CLI, ensure the `--capabilities CAPABILITY_IAM CAPABILITY_NAMED_IAM` flags are included in the deployment command
+7. If you encounter an error about missing IAM capabilities (e.g., \"Requires capabilities : [CAPABILITY_IAM]\"), make sure you're using the updated `deploy.sh` script or including the `--capabilities CAPABILITY_IAM CAPABILITY_NAMED_IAM` flags in your SAM deploy command

 ## Contributing